 This Vietnam War timeline has been compiled by Alpha History authors.
 It spans the period from gradual American withdrawal to the North Vietnamese victory and reunification.
 If you would like to suggest an event or date or this timeline, please contact Alpha History.

 January: The US Congress votes to withdraw all American troops from Vietnam by the end of the year.

-January 4th: Speaking on the war in Vietnam, Nixon suggests that “the end is in sight”.
+January 4th: Speaking on the war in Vietnam, Richard Nixon suggests that “the end is in sight”.

 January 6th: US defence secretary Melvin Laird tells the media that Vietnamisation is proceeding ahead of schedule.

-February 8th: The South Vietnamese government announces that its troops have crossed the border into Laos to engage the enemy.
+February 8th: The government of South Vietnam announces that its troops have crossed the border into Laos to engage the enemy.